thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Turn on "Show points" and "Point label" options.
 Click "Save".
 Repeat this for the "humidity" data key;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-6-pe.png
         title: 'By default, the chart includes a single scale on the Y-axis.
-Label it "Temperature" and set the units to °C. Add another scale for "Humidity", place it on the right, and set the units to %;'
+Label it "Temperature" and set the units to °C. Add another scale for "Humidity", place it on the right, and set the units to %.
+Now, apply the "axis1" scale to the "humidity" key;'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-7-pe.png
         title: 'Change the chart title to "Temperature and Humidity history";'